alexrivadeneira/i2wd/week2/outline.md

 </body>
 </html>
 ```
-* Save as an HTML file on the Desktop.
-Remember the correct format: xxxxxx.html
+* Save as an HTML document on the Desktop.
+Remember the file format: xxxx.html

 ### Sublime
 Sublime is code editing program.
 Most importantly, Sublime provides **syntax highlighting** meaning it adds color to our code to help us visualize its structure.  **Syntax** refers to the structure of our code and the rules that govern that structure.

 **Can you remember some rules about HTML code from last class?**

 Review: Where is HTML nested in our HTML document?
 ```
 <h1> My header </h1>
 <h1 class="fancyStyle"> My styled header</h1>
+<a href="http://www.google.com">Link to Google</a>

 ```
 **What about CSS syntax?**

 Review: Where is CSS nested in our HTML document?
 ```
 h1{